LocalCoinIS/LocalCoin-mobile-app/README.md

 ## License

-BitShares Mobile App is under the MIT license.
-See [LICENSE](https://github.com/btspp/bitshares-mobile-app/blob/master/LICENSE) for more information.
+LocalCoin Mobile App is under the MIT license.
+See [LICENSE](https://github.com/LocalCoinIS/LocalCoin-mobile-app/blob/master/LICENSE) for more information.

 ## Contact us
-If you have any questions, please contact us via the [Telegram](https://t.me/btsplusplus) group.
+If you have any questions, please contact us via the [Telegram](https://t.me/LocalCoinIS) group.